fraawlen/cassette/README.md

 Minimal Example
 -------

 The following code snippet shows a minimal example of the library usage.
 When compiled and run, it will look for the file `/tmp/dr-example` and load its data.
-It then attempts to fetch a resource named `property` under the namespace `namespace` and load a 2 string values into a buffer.
+It then attempts to fetch a resource named `property` under the namespace `namespace` and load 2 string values into a buffer to be printed out.

 ```c